AdamShmanske/Baltimore-Morris-County-NJ-Income-Data/README.md

 While it is easy to explain in numerical terms the differences between Morristown and Baltimore, fully comprehending the data and its implications is a much more difficult task.
 This project aims to process high and low income (marked by the 25th and 75th percentile) values between New Jersey and Baltimore and present findings in a easily comprehensible visual.
 Using Opportunity Atlas, income data from numerous towns throughout the Morristown and Baltimore area were used to create this graphical representation of income data.

 ## Business Question
-How do high and low income levels between Baltimore and Morristown compare?
+How do high and low income levels between Baltimore and Morristown, NJ compare?

 ## Data Question - Open Data
 Data source: Opportunity Atlas